budaasuren/budaasuren.github.io/README.txt

 In this repo, I created a website to display my work more a visual, organized and fun way.

-You will find the summary of each analysis along with the section tools and languages I used to execute those analysis.
+You will find the summary of each analysis along with the section for tools and languages I used to execute those analysis.

 The below is the titles of the analysis:
 1. End-to-end Diabetes Data Analysis with Python